 This method is simple to make, but a little time intensive, so if you want an easier option, scroll down for a great store-bought alternative (that you can grab for free).

-- Mix all ingredients (except fish sauce) in a small pan and bring to a simmer.
+- Combine all ingredients except fish sauce in a small pan and bring to a simmer.

-- Simmer for about 8-9 minutes or until reduced by about half.
+- Simmer for 8-9 minutes or until reduced by about half.